Skip to main content

 "That's one exercise that you can do individually and as a team to identify strengths, and then figure out how can we best partner with each other so that everybody's really leaning into their strengths the majority of the time with their work," Recla said.

-Another strategy for helping in this space is to have regular conversations around professional development.
-"I recommend [this] two times a year, at least, or maybe even once a quarter.
+Another strategy that helps in this space is to have regular conversations around professional development.
+"I recommend [this] two times a year at least, or maybe even once a quarter.
 Spend 30 minutes to an hour with each of your direct reports to just talk through what their goals are around professional development and career development," she said.

 The Future Leaders Learning Lab is a new element of CSNews' Future Leaders in Convenience (FLIC) program.
 Now in its seventh year, FLIC is designed to help celebrate and develop the next generation of c-store industry leaders.
 It provides a forum for talented young business people to hone their leadership skills and also recognizes the achievements of a select few rising stars already making significant contributions to the industry.